sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu-go.md

 The agent will then connect Sensu servers over wss.
 Let's move on to securing etcd peer communication.

-_NOTE: If creating a Sensu Go cluster, every cluster member will need to be present in the configuration.
+_NOTE: If creating a Sensu cluster, every cluster member needs to be present in the configuration.
 See the [Sensu Go clustering guide][2] for more information on how to configure agents for a clustered configuration._

 ## Securing etcd peer communication